 The summer and early autumn have been particularly interesting times for the Red (Team) Analysis Society.
-We notably participated in crucial “behind-the-scenes” meetings and activities, which shape how the field of risk management, strategic foresight and warning, crisis prevention or more broadly strategic anticipation evolves, from practice, processes, and methodologies, to major issues, specific risks and uncertainties. … Continue reading Behind-the-Scenes
+We notably participated in crucial “behind-the-scenes” meetings and activities, which shape how the field of risk management, strategic foresight and warning, crisis prevention or more broadly strategic anticipation evolves, from practice, processes, and methodologies, to major issues, specific risks and uncertainties.
+About global risks, threats and uncertainties, … Continue reading Behind-the-Scenes

 No33, 2nd February 2012

 Convergence?
 As an opportunity to see tension appeased with Iran, although not shared by all, appears, as beliefs in financial and economic recovery emerge, convergence of heavy threats could also take place in the background, with now a heavy cyber-security component in terms of ways and means.

 Click on the picture below to access No33

 Domestic and international tensions are increasingly entwined in a pattern that is not likely to recede soon.
 Positively, an effort has started to tackle our very outdated models.
 Meanwhile our chessboard and the frontiers of plausibility are being redrawn to include space and cloaking.